Louis Allen: Early life

 Louis Allen was a native of Amite County, Mississippi, where he was born in 1919.
 The county's population was majority African-American, with an economy based on agriculture: cotton, dairy farming and logging.
-Many blacks left before World War II because of poor economic opportunities, racial violence, and social oppression under Jim Crow, decreasing the black population by 29% from 1940 to 1960, following earlier declines.
+Many black people left before World War II because of poor economic opportunities, racial violence, and social oppression under Jim Crow, decreasing the black population by 29% from 1940 to 1960, following earlier declines.
 More than six million blacks left the Southern United States in the Great Migration to the North, the Midwest, and, beginning in the 1940s, the West Coast.

 Allen served in the United States Army during the war; he enlisted at age 23 in the service at Camp Shelby on January 12, 1943.
 After his return to Mississippi, he worked as a logger and farm laborer.
 Allen and his wife Elizabeth had four children together, including a daughter and a son named Henry (called Hank).
 He built up his own logging business, doing well enough also to buy his own land, where he and his family raised produce and cattle.